Paris Eiffel Tower Guided Tours

 How to buy tickets for a guided tour of the Eiffel Tower?

-If you want to see the Eiffel Tower, my advice is to buy your tickets for a guided tour as far in advance as possible and online.
+If you want to visit the Eiffel Tower, my advice is to buy your tickets for a guided tour as far in advance as possible and online.

-Being the most visited monument in the country, this small step will allow you to reserve your place for the day and time that best suits your schedule and also avoid the access lines that are formed at the ticket office to purchase tickets, which are usually the longest.
+As it is the most visited monument in the country, this small step will allow you to reserve your place for the day and time that best suits your schedule and also avoid the queues that form at the ticket office to buy tickets, which are usually the longest.

-This way you will only have to wait in line at the security checkpoint in the gardens at the entrance and some other access queues to regulate the flow of visitors or to go up the elevators or stairs.
+This way, you will only have to queue for security checks in the gardens at the entrance and any other queues to regulate the flow of visitors or to go up in the elevators or stairs.

 Book a guided tour of the Eiffel Tower